-Be wide, use arm/hand signals, action by end/linebackers on your side, legal snap, man in crack back position, chop block, man in motion away from you, encroachment, action in front of runner toward you, runner on your side beyond zone, when run is away from you clean up action on QB after a backward pass or hand-off.
-Players(s) in position to receive a backward pass when to your side.
-Encroachment your call, 9-yard mark restrictions.
+- H, L Be wide, use arm/hand signals, action by end/linebackers on your side, legal snap, man in crack back position, chop block, man in motion on your side of snapper, encroachment & offside, action in front of runner toward you, runner on your side beyond zone, when run is away from you clean up action on QB after a backward pass or handoff.
+Player(s) in position to receive a backward pass when to your side.
+9-yard mark restrictions. - B Cover from behind defensive backs.
+Keep play bracketed, help on illegal blocks and action in front of runner.
+Help cover on downfield out of bounds, 9-yard mark restrictions.